numberscope/backscope/doc/server-administration.md

 6. Remove the generated database structure with
    `sudo -u scope rm -r migrations`.

-7. Initialize a brand new database with `sudo -u scope createdb [NAME]`.
+7. Initialize a brand new database with
+   `sudo -u scope createdb [NAME] -E UTF8 -l en_US.UTF-8 -T template0`.
+NOTE the additional flags to ensure the proper encoding of the resulting database; these are not necessary in a typical postgres setup but for some reason the default on the server is SQL_ASCII encoding (at least as of this writing).

 8. Remove old log files with `sudo rm logs/*.log*` (presuming there is nothing in them you need; if there is, move them to some out-of-the-way